RECEPTION

 We are preparing our children to have a love of learning through curiosity, risk taking and high levels of engagement inside and outside of our setting.
 We ensure our children have confidence in their own opinions and ideas, which assist in organising our activities and environment.
 Our children are provided with the knowledge and skills to become lifelong learners.

 In Reception, children are able to access indoor and outdoor provision throughout the day.
 We have a large, shared learning environment, consisting of two classroom areas, a creative area, a role play area and a reading area.
-We also have an outdoor space where Derek and Betty live.
+We also have an outdoor space to continue our learning outside of the classroom.
 Our classrooms promote a calm learning environment, which encourages independence and supports well-being.
 We learn through ‘adventures’ which reflect children’s interests and learning styles.

 Through play, children are encouraged to become independent learners as they access the different areas of learning.
 It is important at this early stage that children are provided with the skills necessary to identify and communicate their needs and wants, look after themselves and their belongings and make choices.
 This independence helps children to make sense of the world around them and provides them with opportunities to create, investigate and communicate.

-Throughout the year, children will have a range of experiences including, joining in with celebrations, educational trips and opportunities to explore the natural world through walks and outdoor learning.
+Throughout the year, children will have a range of experiences beyond the classroom including, joining in with celebrations, educational trips and opportunities to explore the natural world through walks and outdoor learning.
+Plus, they will often visit the library in Rugeley Town centre.

 My name is Mrs Scrivens.
-I have been teaching for 17 years and this is my first year at The John Bamford School.
+I have been teaching for 18 years and this is my second year at The John Bamford School.
+I continue to be subject lead for PSHE and RSHE.
 I have many years of experience in EYFS and I am extremely passionate about the Foundation Stage and providing the best possible starting point for our youngest learners, as they start their journey through education with us.
 I have recently qualified as a ‘Hygge in the Early Years’ teacher and I'm so inspired by the Scandinavian approach to teaching and learning.
-I am married and have two daughters, as well as 3 dogs, a cat, 2 fish and eagerly awaiting the arrival of 4 hens.
+This year I have gained my Level two Forest Skills qualification.
+I am married and have two daughters, as well as 3 dogs, 2 cats, 2 fish and now have 5 rescue hens.
 I love spending time with my family, reading and going to the theatre, as well as lovely long dog walks.